What is depression?

 - Loss of interest in favourite activities

-- Difficulty in sleeping (either falling asleep when first going to bed, or waking during the night and being unable to get back to sleep)
+- Difficulty in sleeping (either falling asleep when first going to bed, or being unable to get back to sleep)

 - Difficulty getting up in the morning